chrisjbawden/dependency-watchdog/README.md

 -v /var/run/docker.sock:/var/run/docker.sock
 Grants the sidecar access to Docker events and CLI on the host.

+-e MONITOR="…"
+Cofnigure which contained to monitor/watch

--e MONITOR="…", -e DEPENDANT="…"
+-e DEPENDANT="…"
-Configure which container to watch and which to guard.
+Configure which container/s to control in response to changes in the container being monitored.

 --restart unless-stopped
 Ensures your watchdog will relaunch automatically if it crashes or the host reboots.